Hello my dear friends, how was your weekend?

 So no, not that kind of uplift but brightening spirits kind of uplift.

-Which when you really think about it, is what I did to this dreary little record cabinet that has been through lots of times with me since I first met it when I was only 13 years old.
+Which when you really think about it, is what I did to this dreary little record cabinet that has been through lots with me since we first when I was only 13 years old.

 See my little owl lamp?